Communist Party of Greece: Other policies

-The party takes a very critical stance towards spontaneous social protests, arguing that they are not revolutionary in substance and stand in contradiction with the actual interests of the workers.
-It highlights examples such as Greek industrial workers organizing counterprotests against environmental activists given the prospects of losing their jobs.
-The party denounces movements for environmental causes, animal rights and gender issues as "a form of opportunism that underplays the significance of class struggle" that is easily controlled by imperialist states and institutions.
-Political scientists Dan Keith and Giorgos Charalambous describe the KKE as traditionalist, authoritarian and nationalist, writing that it is a communist party that is "completely untouched by any kind of liberal, red-green or other leftist thinking".
+The party takes a very critical stance towards spontaneous social protests, arguing that they are not revolutionary in substance, and stand in contradiction with the actual interests of the workers.
+It highlights examples such as Greek industrial workers organizing counter-protests against environmental activists, given the prospects of losing their jobs.
+The party denounces movements for environmental causes, animal rights, and gender issues as "a form of opportunism that underplays the significance of class struggle" that is easily controlled by imperialist states and institutions.
+Political scientists Dan Keith and Giorgos Charalambous describe the KKE as traditionalist, authoritarian, and nationalist, writing that it is a communist party that is "completely untouched by any kind of liberal, red-green, or other leftist thinking".

 The party's stances on immigration have been described as nationalist.

 It supports the separation of church and state.
-However, religious people are allowed to join the party and it also has religious associates such as Liana Kanelli; the KKE states that it respects religion and its connection to Greek culture and nation, and does not seek to challenge it.
+The KKE states that it respects religion and its connection to Greek culture and nation, and does not seek to challenge it.